MADE-Apps/MADE.NET/docs/articles/features/threading.md

 # Using the Threading package

+The Threading package contains a collection of `System.Threading` extensions and helpers to improve the developer experience.

 ## Modernizing System.Threading.Timer with the MADE.Threading.Timer

 Setting up and managing a `System.Threading.Timer` can sometimes be cumbersome.
 How do you control the start and stop state?